Multi-Commodity Multi-Facility Network Design: Abstract

 \section{Abstract}

-We consider multi-commodity network design models, where capacity can be added to the edges of the network using multiples of facilities that may have different capacities.
-This class of mixed-integer optimization models appear frequently in telecommunication network capacity expansion problems, train scheduling with multiple locomotive options, supply chain and service network design problems.
-Valid inequalities used as cutting planes in branch-and-bound algorithms have been instrumental in solving their large scale instances.
-We review the progress that has been done in polyhedral investigations in this area by emphasizing three fundemantal techniques.
+{ We consider multi-commodity network design models, where capacity can be added to the arcs of the network using multiples of facilities that may have different capacities.
+This class of mixed-integer optimization models appears frequently in telecommunication network capacity expansion problems, train scheduling with multiple locomotive options, supply chain and service network design problems.
+Valid inequalities used as cutting planes in branch-and-bound algorithms have been instrumental in solving large-scale instances.
+We review the progress that has been done in polyhedral investigations in this area by emphasizing three fundamental techniques.
 These are the metric inequalities for projecting out continuous flow variables, mixed-integer rounding from appropriate base relaxations, and shrinking the network to a small $k$-node graph.
-The basic inequalities derived from arc-set, cut-set and partition relaxations of the network are also extensively utilized with certain modifications in robust and survivable network design problems.
+The basic inequalities derived from arc-set, cut-set and partition relaxations of the network are also extensively utilized with certain modifications in robust and survivable network design problems. }